Peter Safran

-Peter Safran (born 22 November 1965) is a British and American film producer, studio executive, and talent manager.
-He currently serves as the co-chairperson and co-CEO of DC Studios alongside James Gunn.
+Peter Safran (born 22 November 1965) is a British and American film producer, studio executive, and talent manager serving as the co-chairman and co-CEO of DC Studios alongside James Gunn since 2022.

 Early life

 Peter Safran is the son of Ordell and Henry Safran, of Ashkenazi Jewish descent.
 After growing up in the UK, Safran graduated from Princeton University.
 He earned his J.D. degree at the New York University School of Law.
-He worked as a corporate attorney in New York City, before becoming an assistant at United Talent Agency in Los Angeles.
+He worked as a corporate attorney in New York City before becoming an assistant at United Talent Agency in Los Angeles.